addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ```

 Note the usage of `return this;` at the end of `render`.
 This common pattern enables us to reuse the view as a sub-view.
-We can also use it to prerender the view prior to rendering.
+We can also use it to pre-render the view prior to rendering.
 Using this requires that we make a change to our ListView's `render` method as follows:

 ```javascript